Develop with Media Services v3 APIs

-On successful submission of a long operation you receive a '202 Accepted' and must poll for operation completion using the returned operation ID.
+On successful submission of a long operation, you receive a '201 Created' and must poll for operation completion using the returned operation ID.

 Only one long-running operation is supported for a given Live Event or any of its associated Live Outputs.
 Once started, a long running operation must complete before starting a subsequent long-running operation on the same LiveEvent or any associated Live Outputs.
 For Live Events with multiple Live Outputs, you must await the completion of a long running operation on one Live Output before triggering a long running operation on another Live Output.

-The Azure Media Services v3 SDKs are not guaranteed to be thread-safe.
-When developing a multi-threaded application, you should add your own thread synchronization logic to protect the client or use a new AzureMediaServicesClient object per thread.
+The Azure Media Services v3 SDKs aren't guaranteed to be thread-safe.
+When developing a multi-threaded app, you should add your own thread synchronization logic to protect the client or use a new AzureMediaServicesClient object per thread.
 You should also be careful of multi-threading issues introduced by optional objects provided by your code to the client (like an HttpClient instance in .NET).

 |.NET SDK||.NET ref|

 |Java SDK||Java ref|

 |Python SDK||Python ref|

 Azure Media Services Explorer (AMSE) is a tool available to Windows customers who want to learn about Media Services.
 AMSE is a Winforms/C# application that does upload, download, encode, stream VOD and live content with Media Services.
 The AMSE tool is for clients who want to test Media Services without writing any code.
 The AMSE code is provided as a resource for customers who want to develop with Media Services.